cl-illc/semantics-2024/index.md

 ## Video lectures and Slack

-Due to COVID-19 pandemic, the course will be offered online this year.
-The lectures, seminar sessions and labs will take place via Zoom and the links to the sessions will be posted on Canvas.
+The course will be taught in a hybrid fashion this year.
+The lectures and seminar sessions will take place via Zoom and the links to the sessions will be posted on Canvas.
+The labs will be offered on site, please check DataNose for details of the room.
+If you'd like to join the lab session remotely via zoom, please email the TAs.
 We will use Slack to answer your questions offline, please see the sign up details on Canvas as well.

 ## Assessment